-In the economy slowdown that we are currently facing, many bigger companies could be reorganizing their operations and freezing headcount.
+In uncertain times, many companies could be reorganizing their operations and freezing headcount.
 During such times, it is a good opportunity for SMEs to access talent or experienced industry professionals that are usually out of reach.

 If you have expansion plans and require more headcount, working capital could be a concern.
 There is a 1 to 4 month ramp up period before new staff are assimilated to company’s workflow and culture.
 Positive ROI on your recruitment drive could only be realized few months to a year down the road as the company begin executing expansion plans.

 To deal with this, a short term temporary bridging loan could be undertaken to help with cash flow.
 This fund can be deployed towards recruitment costs and payroll expenses before new hires are at full productivity.

 You can compare all business loans in Singapore within our site with our free loan assessment tool.
 With more clarity on loan options available, you can then make informed decisions on the recruitment and HR strategy you can undertake going forward.